 The first thing to notice about the Moon is its loudness.
 It is strongly advancing.
 In fact, she is conjunct the descendant (western horizon) and in a stake of the chart (the 7th house).
 The Moon is by far the most prominent planet in the chart.
 One reading is that the irrational mind is at the forefront of major life circumstances.

 The sign (Aries) is masculine, fiery, and cardinal.
-This sign conveys confident action, impulsivity, and broad sweeping changes, with an impulse to influence.
+This sign conveys confident action, impulsiveness, and broad sweeping changes, with an urge to influence.

 Five Significant but Unequal Factors